Everything You Need To Know About NPDES

 However, a long-term record of non-compliance will lead for an enforcement action and penalty fine.
 Worst yet, non-compliance leaves a permittee liable for a citizen lawsuit under the Clean Water Act, and there are many environmental advocacy groups in the Northwest looking to sue folks who fail to comply with any of the numerous permit terms and conditions.

-If you would like to make sure that you’re in full compliance with your permit, or have recently received an enforcement action or notice of intent to sue, contact an MFA stormwater professional and we will help navigate you back into compliance.
+If you would like to make sure that you’re in full compliance with your permit, or have recently received an enforcement action or notice of intent to sue get in touch using the contact form below and we will help navigate you back into compliance.